Pranichek/readme-file/README.md

 The result is a music player that can serve as a foundation for further enhancement and adding new features, such as fetching relevant information from external music services.
 </details>

+# Getting Started
+This is an example of how you may give instructions on setting up your project locally.
+To get a local copy up and running follow these simple example steps.

+## Installing python
+This is an example of how to install python if you never use him
+- First step
+    - Go to the official [Python website](https://www.python.org/downloads)

 First, clone this repository: